New messages from Aflac | View Notifications opens a dialog Close X dismisses the notification alert

 Get Started

-• Flexibility: Medicare allows you to go to any doctor that accepts the national program—and many doctors do.3 You may have more options with private health insurance, but it depends on the plan.
+• Flexibility: Medicare allows you to go to any doctor that accepts the national program — and many doctors do.
+You may have even more options with private health insurance, but it depends on the plan.
 Medicaid tends to have the least flexibility.

-• Coverage: Coverages, restrictions, and limitations vary between all three.
-There are many types of private health insurance plans, so you'll have to be more selective when comparing.
+• Coverage: Each plan covers different services and may have different restrictions.
+There are also several types of private health insurance plans, so you'll have to be selective when comparing.

 Supplemental insurance can complement your primary plan